 Are you still reeling from gazing at the list price of the Zojirushi?
 We feel you.
-Thus we have included a more competitively priced 6-cups rice cooker in our list.
+Thus we have included a more competitively priced 6-cups rice cooker.
 You ought to be able to pick this up at half the price of the Zojirushi if you are smart.

 Do not get us wrong.
 There is some degree of cost-cutting in several places.
 But the base features are the same.
 For example, we get the same outer coating in the steaming or cooking pan.
 But unlike the Zojirushi, the Cuckoo does not make use of induction heating.

-The colors may not be to everyone’s taste, the unit comes in either white or red.
+The colors may not be to everyone’s taste.
+The unit comes in either white or red.
 Most of the competition comes in black or exposed stainless steel.
-There is no glass lid through which you could view the rice as it is cooked.
-No frying or steaming option, though the steaming can potentially be carried out using some aftermarket extras.
+There is no glass lid through which you can view the rice as it is cooked.
+There is no frying or steaming option, though the steaming can potentially be carried out using some aftermarket extras.

 So, with the cost-cutting cleared up, what are we left with?
 A brilliant rice cooker that also doubles up as a pressure cooker at a very competitive price.
 So, this Cuckoo rice cooker is our entry for the best competitively priced 6-cup rice cooker.

 4. BLACK+DECKER RC506 6-Cup Cooked/3-Cup Uncooked Rice Cooker and Food Steamer

 Next up, we will take a peek at the RC506 6-Cup rice cooker from BLACK+DECKER, a fully-featured and all-in-one rice cooker at a price that will not place a dent in your wallet.